 The three most common methods of Rosé production are saignée, blending and direct press.

 Rosé’s made via the Saignée method (from the French verb ‘to bleed’) are a byproduct of red wine production.
 After harvesting and pressing red grapes, a small amount of the juice is ‘bled off’ and vinified separately as a Rosé wine.
 These Rosés tend to be richer than those made via direct press or blending.

 The blending method is the process of adding a small amount of red wine juice to a white wine to make a pink-hued Rosé.

 Direct Press Method of Winemaking

-From pork to pizza, salads to seafood to burgers, here are 10 local rosés versatile enough to pair with a range of summer dishes.
+From pork to pizza, salads to seafood to burgers, these local Rosés are versatile enough to pair with a range of summer dishes.
 These are even better paired with a vineyard picnic.